Thursday, November 28, 2024

 Surely someone (Mary Mitchell) who was part of the extended family of Robertson, Robertson having been attached to the Jones battalion as physician and then the mayor of Austin during this period, would have heard about and recorded a story about the Tonkawa camp being associated with the 1842 evacuation, and the City of Austin extending an invitation to the tribe for protection.

-Post-1862 Return of Tonkawa to Austin During Civil War; Was 1842 Walsh's Confusion, Conflation or Typo?
+Post-1862 return of Tonkawa to Austin during Civil War; was "1842" Walsh's Confusion, Conflation or Typo?

 After the attack on the Tonkawa in 1862, "Tonkawa had begun drifting further south into Texas by the summer of 1863 ...
 Some survivors found their way back to central Texas including near Austin ..."
 (TxDOT Tribal Histories, Tonkawa Tribe, p.22).
 O'Dell also mentions this in his white paper with additional references.

 Had Walsh conflated the events post-1862 with 1842; was he remembering a camp in Austin after their return in 1863?
+Or was 1842 a slip of the tongue (or memory) or a newspaper typo.

+The latter seems the simplest explanation.
 If you look at what Walsh said, but plug in 1862 rather than 1842, it fits the documented history of the Tonkawa after the 1862 massacre well; let's do that below:

 "In [1862] these Indians [Comanches and other tribes] made an united attack on the Tonks (sic) and almost entirely wiped them out.
 A short time afterwards [ca.1863], the remnant, about two hundred and fifty, came to Austin..."

 This may also explain an otherwise curious quote from Walsh; the Tonkawa were encamped in Austin for "mutual protection" for two years.
 What is the significance of two years?
 Consider that 1863 + 2 = 1865.
-The Civil War ended in 1865 and Austin, a Confederate State, was then surrendered to the Unite States and occupied by Union troops.
+The Civil War ended in 1865 and Austin, a Confederate State, was then surrendered to the United States and occupied by Union troops.
 No more need for "mutual protection".
 And at this time management of "Indian affairs" passed from the C.S.A. to the United States.

 So what would Walsh's claim of "mutual protection" mean if the Tonkawa camp from his story was during the Civil War post-1862 massacre?
 Remember, Walsh's story never spells out "mutual protection" from whom.

 First, one of the factors (there are others) cited for the 1862 Massacre was the Tonkawa support for the Confederacy, while the tribes that attacked them were pro-Union.
 So fleeing to Austin, a fortified city in the Confederacy during the Civil War, makes sense.
 Fort Magruder and other fortifications were constructed in Austin anticipating Union attack (https://www.hmdb.org/m.asp?m=69091).
 In this sense "mutual protection" takes on a different meaning: for Austinites it is protection from Union forces, and for the Tonkawa protection from pro-Union tribes.
-And to be sure, during the Civil War, Texas experienced increased raiding by tribes hostile to the Tonkawa and trying to push back Texas settlement.
+And to be sure, during the Civil War, Texas experienced increased raiding by tribes hostile to both Tonkawa and Texans, trying to push back Texas settlement.
 Post-1862 during the Civil War being inside Austin's fortifications rather than outside would have made sense for the Tonkawa.
-This makes more sense than seeking refuge in Austin in 1842 when it itself was in a weakened state and Bastrop would have been a better safe place (see Bollaert above).
+This makes more sense than seeking refuge in Austin in 1842 when Austin itself was in a weakened state and Bastrop would have been a safer place (see Bollaert above).

 IV.
 Tonkawa Oral History